 Who Am I?

-I am broadly interested in primate genetics and epigenetics, complex trait evolution, and skeletal development and maintenance.
+I am a Group Leader in the Department of Primate Behavior and Evolution at the Max Planck Institute for Evolutionary Anthropology, interested in primate functional genomics, complex trait evolution, and skeletal development and maintenance.

 Using laboratory and computational approaches, my group's research aims to identify and functionally characterize gene regulation variation in human and nonhuman primate skeletal cells from primary tissues and in vitro cell culture systems.

 Specific areas of research that I focus on include: